thanhpv00921/multi-class-fdp-vnm/README.md

-# :earth_americas: FDP application for Vietnam-listed firms
+# :earth_americas: Predicting Early-Stage Financial Distress in Vietnamese Firms: A Machine Learning Perspective

-This application predicts if a listed firm in Vietnam stock exchanges will fall into financial distress in the next year.
-Financial indicators and the current interest rate of the State Bank of Vietnam are input for prediction.
+This application predicts the financial state of a listed firm in Vietnam stock exchanges in the next 1 year.
+The input features include financial indicators and the interest rates of the State Bank of Vietnam & U.S. FED.
 The prediction results fall into one of the 3 following possibilities: Active, Mildly Distressed and Severe Distressed.

 [![Open in Streamlit](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://gdp-dashboard-template.streamlit.app/)